-- 1. Install a standalone version of python 3.7 (recommended, not required). - 2.
+- 1. Install a standalone version of python 3.X (recommended, not required), RAW is tested on 3.7 and 3.8. - 2.
 Install the following python packages (most recent version of each recommended): - numpy - scipy

-- matplotlib < 3.2
+- matplotlib

 - pillow

-- wxpython < 4.1
+- wxpython

 - h5py

 - · cython

 - · fabio

 - pyFAI

 - hdf5plugin

 - numba

+- · reportlab

 - 3. Download the latest RAW sourcecode from sourceforge (https://sourceforge.net/projects/bioxtasraw)

 - 4. Extract RAW to a directory of your choice.

 - 5. In the top level RAW directory run python setup.py build_ext --inplace to build the extensions.

 - 6. In the bioxtasraw subdirectory run RAW.py using python.

 - 7. Enjoy!

 - If you have problems, please consult the detailed installation guide and the solutions to common problems below.
 If that doesn't help, please contact the developers.